benniehana111/Movies-ETL/README.md

 ### Outcomes

-After performing the ETL process, the results were tested by examining the merged datasets; these results are displayed in the Dataframe printouts of the ETL Python scripts and the attached SQL screen captures.
+After performing the ETL process, the results were tested by examining the merged datasets; these results are displayed in the Dataframe printouts in the ETL_clean_wiki_movies.ipynb and ETL_clean_kaggle_data.ipynb files and the attached SQL screen captures (Movies query.png and Ratings query.png).